murtazahr/image-deblurring/Documentation/software-testing.md

 - Preserves aspect ratio during resizing

 **Deblurring Model:**
-- PSNR improvement of at least 3dB for test images
+- PSNR values of 27-29 dB for test images
-- SSIM improvement of at least 0.1 for test images
+- SSIM values of 0.75-0.92 for test images
-- Processing time under 5 minutes for 1024x1024 pixel images on target hardware
+- Processing time under 1 second for 256x256 pixel images on target hardware
 - No significant artifacts introduced in the deblurred image

 ### 4.8 Suspension Criteria and Resumption Requirements